ElenBabayan/bitcoin-nodes-live-map/README.md

 1. Start the server: `npm start`
 2. Visit: `http://localhost:3000/api/ips`
-3. This will show all IP addresses retrieved from your Bitcoin node using `bitcoin-cli getpeerinfo`
+3. This will show all IP addresses retrieved from Bitcoin node using `bitcoin-cli getpeerinfo`

 ## Configuration